-- Learning to form lower-case and capital letters correctly. - Spell words by identifying the sounds and then writing the sound with letter/s. - Learning to write short phrases or sentences with words with known letter-sound correspondences, occasionally using a capital letter and/or full stop.
+- Form lower-case and capital letters correctly. - Spell words by identifying the sounds and then writing the sound with letter/s. - Write short sentences with words with known letter-sound correspondences using a capital letter and full stop.

 Maths

 Number